mulby/edx-documentation/en_us/course_authors/source/building_course/provide_overview.rst

 .. image:: ../Images/about_page.png
  :width: 600
- :alt: An image of the course About page.
+ :alt: An image of the course About page showing the course start and end dates,
+     prerequisites, description, and other information

 Students see the course About page before they enroll in the course.
 After a student enrolls in the course, students can see information about your course on